am8850/self-assessment-assistant/README.md

 # Self-Assessment Writing Assistant

-An AI tool to help write a self evaluation.
+An AI tool to help write a review self assessment.

 ## Screenshot